WYWM Logo

 If you believe we have breached our privacy obligations to you, please contact us and we will attempt to resolve your complaint.

-If you do not consider our response satisfactory, you can contact the Australian Privacy Commissioner at its website www.oaic.gov.au, by email at enquiries@oaic.gov.au or by telephone on 1300 363 992, or another appropriate supervisory authority.
-For EU individuals, you can contact the European Data Protection Supervisor.
+If you do not consider our response satisfactory, you can contact the Australian Privacy Commissioner at its website oaic.gov.au, by email at enquiries@oaic.gov.au or by telephone on 1300 363 992, or another appropriate supervisory authority.
+For EU individuals, please contact the relevant Information Commissioner’s Office or related Data Privacy and Protection entity in your specific EU member state.
+For Canadians, please contact the Information or Privacy Commissioner in the province in which you reside.
+For all other users of this site and service, please contact the relevant authority in the location in which you reside.